databrickslabs/geoscan/README.md

 model = GeoscanModel.load('/tmp/geoscan_model/distributed')
 ```

-Model can always be returned as a GeoJson object direclty
+Model can always be returned as a GeoJson object directly

 ```python
 model.toGeoJson()
 ```

-Finally, it may be useful to extract clusters as a series of H3 tiles that could be used outside of a spark environmnent or outside of GEOSCAN library.
+Finally, it may be useful to extract clusters as a series of H3 tiles that could be used outside a spark environment or outside GEOSCAN library.
 We expose a `getTiles` method that fills all our polygons with H3 tiles of a given dimension, allowing shapes to spill over additional layers should
 we want to also "capture" neighbours points.